How have we, as a species, not yet come to a consensus about what to eat?

 Lately, I’m attempting to eat a Keto diet.
 Keep in mind that I never say never.
 I will eat popcorn and pasta again.
 But I’m giving this low-carb, high-fat plan a go to see what happens.
 I haven’t paid anyone for it or joined a club; info is everywhere.
 Apparently, your body learns to use body fat for fuel when you’re not feeding it carbs.
 It’s the first time in my life that I’m not having cravings – not a one.
 I’m also not bloated and uncomfortable, which is my usual state with wheat in my diet.
 I’m so over feeling deprived, and I won’t live on carrot and celery sticks for the rest of my life just to be thin.

 Recently, I watched the 2017 documentary The Magic Pill.
 It’s about the health changes experienced by several groups of people eating a Keto diet.
 The results seem pie-in-the-sky unrealistic and over-the-top; EVERY diabetic in the trial went off insulin?
 I’m skeptical.
 But besides that, a lot of what was presented makes sense.
 Humans ate what was available; plants and animals.
 Products made with grains are mainly manufactured and not technically natural.
 (Despite what it says on the label!)
 The film has been widely criticized by vegans and some other health experts.
-Which takes me back to why we haven’t figured out food yet.
+Which takes me back to why we, collectively, haven’t figured out food yet.

 Dr. Angelo Zizzo of Hamilton, with whom I hosted a radio show, once told me about how humans developed “meat-eating teeth” in order to devour meat.
 Local vegan, Jay Grant, who stars in the mini-TV-series Unlikely Vegan, told me the opposite.
 Vegans say we have plant-eating teeth not meant to tear at a steak.